Single-Turn vs Multi-Turn Encoders

 Wiegand-Sensor Absolute Multi-Turn Encoder

-A Wiegand-wire can be used to create a gearless multi-turn encoder that records turns by inducing change in a magnetic field causing a wire to generate a pulse once per encoder revolution.
+A Wiegand-wire can be used to create a gearless multi-turn encoder that records turns by inducing a change in a magnetic field causing a wire to generate a pulse once per encoder revolution.
 The pulse powers a counter inside the encoder that then records the revolution.
 With fewer mechanical components, Wiegand-sensor absolute multi-turn encoders are generally more compact than other multi-turn encoders.
 Less friction is generated inside the encoder thanks to fewer mechanical components.

 Is a Multi-Turn Encoder More Accurate Than a Single-Turn Encoder?